What We Believe: The Beauty of the Catholic Faith Video Trailer

 John of the Cross here gives forceful expression to the faith of the Church that in Jesus Christ, God the Father has given us his perfect Word, the ultimate revelation of Himself and His plan for our lives.
 The partial revelations of the Old Testament prophets and patriarchs find their completion in Him.
 We await no further revelation before his final and glorious return.

-The principal reason why the Old Law permitted us to ask questions of God, and why prophets and priests had to seek visions and revelations of God, was because at that time faith had no firm foundation and the law of the Gospel was not yet established; and thus it was necessary that men should enquire of God and that he should speak, whether by words or by visions and revelations or whether by figures and images or by many other ways of expressing His meaning.
+The principal reason why the Old Law permitted us to ask questions of God, and why prophets and priests had to seek visions and revelations of God, was because at that time faith had no firm foundation and the law of the Gospel was not yet established; and thus it was necessary that men should inquire of God and that he should speak, whether by words or by visions and revelations or whether by figures and images or by many other ways of expressing His meaning.
 For all that he answered and revealed belonged to the mysteries of our faith and things touching it or leading to it.